THE BEST FREE MUSIC FESTIVALS IN THE UK

 audience with hands in the air at a music festival

 However, festivals can be expensive; once you’ve bought a ticket and paid for transport/parking, accommodation, and food, it all adds up, especially if you want to go as a family.
-In a time when we’re all very much aware of the cost-of-living crisis, we thought we’d take a look at some of the free music festivals of 2023.
+In a time when we’re all very much aware of the cost-of-living crisis, we thought we’d take a look at some of the best free music festivals in the UK.

 Here’s what we found: